 The Frazier Museum offers an ever-changing selection of hands-on, engaging professional development sessions for teachers.
 Expand your historical knowledge, try out new techniques for your classroom and learn about opportunities at the Frazier Museum, all while having fun and earning much-needed credit hours.

-COST: FREE to professional educators - The $15 fee for this program has been provided by a grant through the Frazier Museum’s “Bridge to History” Project generously funded by Louisville Metro Government and the UPS Foundation.
+The cost is FREE to professional educators.
+The $15 fee for this program has been provided by a grant through the Frazier Museum’s “Bridge to History” Project, generously funded by Louisville Metro Government and the UPS Foundation.

 Spaces are limited and pre-registration is required: to make a reservation CLICK HERE